Agnostic Online Learning and Excellent Sets: Introduction

-{Malliaris and Shelah showed that half-graphs characterize the existence of irregular pairs in Szemer\'edi's lemma, by proving a stronger regularity lemma for $k$-edge stable graphs called the Stable Regularity Lemma \cite{MiSh:978}.
-(A graph is called $k$-edge stable if it contains no $k$-half graph.\footnote{The Stable Regularity Lemma says that a finite $k$-edge stable graph can be equipartitioned into $\leq m$ pieces (where $m$ is polynomial in $\frac{1}{\epsilon}$) such that \emph{all} pairs of pieces are regular, with densities close to $0$ or $1$.
-Note that two of these conditions, the improved size of the partition and the densities of regular pairs being close to $0$ or $1$, are already expected from finite VC dimension, see \cite{alon}, \cite{lovasz-szegedy}, though here by a different proof.}) A central idea in the stable regularity lemma was that $k$-edge stability for small $k$ means it is possible to find large ``indivisible'' sets, so-called \emph{$\epsilon$-excellent} sets.
-A partition into sets of this kind is quickly seen to have no irregular pairs (for a related $\epsilon$).
-For an exposition of this proof, and the model theoretic ideas behind it, see \cite{MiSh:E98}. }
+Malliaris and Shelah showed that half-graphs characterize the existence of irregular pairs in Szemer\'edi's lemma, by proving a stronger regularity lemma for $k$-edge stable graphs called the Stable Regularity Lemma \cite{MiSh:978}.
+(A graph is called $k$-edge stable if it contains no $k$-half graph.
+This should remind a model theoretic reader of the negation of the order property.
+The Stable Regularity Lemma says that a finite $k$-edge stable graph can be equipartitioned into $\leq m$ pieces (where $m$ is polynomial in $\frac{1}{\epsilon}$) such that \emph{all} pairs of pieces are regular, with densities close to $0$ or $1$.
+Two of these conditions, the improved size of the partition and the densities of regular pairs being near $0$ or $1$, are already expected from finite VC dimension, see \cite{alon}, \cite{lovasz-szegedy}, though here by a different proof. ({See also section 1.3 for more on VC dimension, which has also a venerable history in model theory.
+After stable regularity, there began an active line of work looking via model theory at these questions; the introduction to \cite{tw} surveys this literature}.)
+For an exposition of stable regularity, and the model theoretic ideas behind it, see \cite{MiSh:E98}.

+A central idea in the stable regularity lemma was that $k$-edge stability for small $k$ means it is possible to find large ``indivisible'' sets, so-called \emph{$\epsilon$-excellent} sets.